-Repetitive Behavior and Autism
+How Do I Handle Repetitive Behavior of Autism

 The repetitive rewinding of video tapes in your student is obviously an activity that he enjoys.
 However, it is nonfunctional and nonsocial.
 When a child is engaged in a comprehensive autism treatment program such as the one you described, very often the goal is to eliminate these nonfunctional, nonsocial behaviors and teach appropriate play skills.

 The elimination of access to the TV/VCR is one strategy that could be helpful.
 And, it is just as important to give children access to other toys and activities for leisure time that are more functional and more social.
 Also, it is sometimes helpful to teach children the appropriate way to watch TV.
 For instance, certain rules could be consistently and always followed such as only one TV on at a time and no rewinding.

 It could be problematic that a child has access to this (or other) nonfunctional, repetitive behaviors at certain times of the day and not during others.
 It may make eliminating the behavior at other times harder or impossible.
 But, if the TV/VCR is not available during your tutoring sessions, and other reinforcing or rewarding activities are available, then whether the TV/VCR is available during other parts of the day should not impact the tutoring session.

 Eventually, it is a good idea to eliminate or shorten the amount of time spent in nonfunctional, repetitive activities all throughout a child's day.
 But in order to do this, the child will need to have other activities he will enjoy doing.
 Teaching him to play more appropriately should be one aspect of his tutoring program.